Most Common and Daily Turkish proverbs

 Turkish proverbs are very common among people in Turkey.
 Turkish people have a special expression for every situation.
 These proverbs serve as a bookcase in every conversation and offer a useful and automated start and end for every human interplay.

 Turkish Proverbs act as social glue.
 You would not find a Turk who will not disappear with words even in the most unexpected situations.
-Many of these expressions are well-known as proverb, exactly turned into the words of our progenitors.
+Many of these expressions are well-known as a proverb, exactly turned into the words of our progenitors.

 - Hos geldiniz; one of the most said Turkish proverbs means welcome.
 Hos geldiniz is said to a person that arrives from a destination when someone comes to your home.
 Or a family member come from outside and the guests to make them feel at home.
 It is an elegant way of saying welcome in past and modern Turkish tradition.
 To response them back with pleasure you can say “Hosbuldum” or “Hosbulduk” to tell that you feel welcomed.